iommirocks/iommi/docs/howto.rst

         fields__name__search_fields=('name', 'year'),
     )

-This last method is discouraged though, because it might mean searching for the same type of model behaves differently in different parts of your application.
+This last method is discouraged though, because it will mean searching behaves differently in different parts of your application for the same data.

 How do I insert a CSS class or HTML attribute?